RNA-binding protein: Polyadenylation

 Polyadenylation is the addition of a "tail" of adenylate residues to an RNA transcript about 20 bases downstream of the AAUAAA sequence within the three prime untranslated region.
 Polyadenylation of mRNA has a strong effect on its nuclear transport, translation efficiency, and stability.
 All of these as well as the process of polyadenylation depend on binding of specific RBPs.
 All eukaryotic mRNAs with few exceptions are processed to receive 3' poly (A) tails of about 200 nucleotides.
 One of the necessary protein complexes in this process is CPSF.
 CPSF binds to the 3' tail (AAUAAA) sequence and together with another protein called poly(A)-binding protein, recruits and stimulates the activity of poly(A) polymerase.
 Poly(A) polymerase is inactive on its own and requires the binding of these other proteins to function properly.

 Export

 After processing is complete, mRNA needs to be transported from the cell nucleus to cytoplasm.
 This is a three-step process involving the generation of a cargo-carrier complex in the nucleus followed by translocation of the complex through the nuclear pore complex and finally release of the cargo into cytoplasm.
 The carrier is then subsequently recycled.
 TAP/NXF1:p15 heterodimer is thought to be the key player in mRNA export.
 Over-expression of TAP in Xenopus laevis frogs increases the export of transcripts that are otherwise inefficiently exported.
-However TAP needs adaptor proteins because it is unable interact directly with mRNA.
+However TAP needs adaptor proteins because it is unable to interact directly with mRNA.
 Aly/REF protein interacts and binds to the mRNA recruiting TAP.